bvibber/yuv-canvas/README.md

 // Get your canvas
 var canvas = document.querySelector('canvas#myvid');

-// Attach it to a YUVCanvas!
+// Attach it to a YUVCanvas.FrameSink instance!
 //
 // This will take over the canvas drawing context, which may include switching
 // it into WebGL mode or resizing it to fit the output frames.
 From now on you